wynandpieterse/SharpBattleNet/README.md

 ## Introduction

-SharpBattle.net aims to be a complete emulator for Blizzard games that run on Battle.net V1.
-These include the following games:
+SharpBattle.net aims to be a complete emulator for Battle.net V1 and all the games that ran on it.
+These games include the
+following:

  + StarCraft
  + StarCraft - Broodwar